anhgelus/now/README.md

 `text` is the text's color.
 `tag_hover` is the background's color of a tag when someone hover it.
-`colors.background` defines the card's background (check the CSS property `gradiant` on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient)) to have more information.
+`colors.background` defines the card's background (check the CSS property `gradiant` on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient) to have more information).
 `colors.buttons` defines buttons' colors.
 ```toml
 [colors]